js108/trendingMishap/README.md

 I set up the app based on this article [Create React App with Express in Production](https://daveceddia.com/create-react-app-express-production) which was super helpful and has further info about how to deploy to heroku.
 This page will tell you how to configure your heroku env variables [Configuration and Config Vars](https://devcenter.heroku.com/articles/config-vars).

 ## What's interesting about this
-Watching the mind strive for meaning.
+Watching the mind create meaning.